12 Reinforcement Learning

 Of course, we would then want to modify Q‑Learning such that the Q table is not reset with each call.

 Now, let’s dig into what is happening in Q‑Learning.
 Here, \(\alpha \in (0,1]\) represents the learning rate, which needs to decay for convergence purposes, but in practice is often set to a constant.
 It’s also worth mentioning that Q-learning assumes a discrete state and action space where states and actions take on discrete values like \(1,2,3,\dots\) etc. In contrast, a continuous state space would allow the state to take values from, say, a continuous range of numbers; for example, the state could be any real number in the interval \([1,3]\).
 Similarly, a continuous action space would allow the action to be drawn from, e.g., a continuous range of numbers.
-There are now many extensions developed based on Q-learning that can handle continuous state and action spaces (we’ll look at one soon), and therefore the algorithm above is also sometimes referred to more specifically as tabular Q-learning.
+There are many Q-learning extensions that handle large or continuous state spaces (we’ll look at one soon); continuous action spaces usually require additional ideas, often from policy-gradient methods or actor-critic methods that are beyond our scope.
+Therefore, the algorithm above is sometimes referred to more specifically as tabular Q-learning to differentiate it from these extensions.

 In the Q-learning update rule

-which allows us to interpret Q-learning in yet another way: we make an update (or correction) based on the temporal difference between the target and the current estimated value \(Q[s, a].\)
+which allows us to interpret Q-learning in yet another way: we make an update (or correction) based on the temporal difference between the target and the current estimated value \(\mathrm{Q}[s, a].\)

 A typical action-selection strategy that attempts to address this exploration versus exploitation dilemma is the so-called \(\epsilon\)-greedy strategy: